-- 1. Start with no pairings. - 2.
-As long as at least one person is not paired, repeat the following: Each unpartnered person proposes to their next most preferred pet (based on preference list).
-Each pet then decides whether to accept or reject the proposal(s), as follows: - ▶ If the pet has one proposal, it accepts the pairing (tentatively). - ▶ If the pet has $\geq 1$ proposal (old or new), it uses its preference list to decides which proposal to accept, rejecting all others.
-When everyone is partnered, stop. - 3.
-Finalize the engagements.
-This is a set of stable marriages. << Time for your moment of zen>>
+- 1. Start with no pairings. - As long as at least one person is not paired, repeat the following: Each unpartnered person proposes to his/her next most preferred pet (based on preference list).
+Each pet then decides whether to accept or reject the proposal(s), as follows: - ▶ If the pet has one proposal, it accepts the pairing (tentatively). ▶ If the pet has ≥ 1 proposal (old or new), it uses its preference list to decides which proposal to accept, rejecting all others. - 3.
+When all people are partnered, stop.
+These are n stable marriages. <<Time for your moment of zen>>